Updated on September 30, 2025

 ---|---|

-Connection | Text a friend to set up a walk with family members welcome. |
+Connection | Text a friend to set up a walk or a bike ride |

-Growth | Read 10 pages before bed. |
+Growth | Read 10 pages before bed |

-Health | Protect a 20-minute lunch outside for self-care. |
+Health | Plan for a lunch outside (in the Spring or Fall) for self-care |

-Curiosity | Ask one genuine question in every meeting. |
+Curiosity | Ask one genuine question in every meeting |

-Service | Offer help on one task without being asked. |
+Service | Offer help on one task without being asked |

 5. Run a One-Week Experiment